Shall I tell of stars hidden by the queen?

 I didn't think it needed

-to be reiterated yet again
+to be reiterated again

 that tears too long unshed